Commercial Filming and Photography

 Filming/Photography Permits are issued for photography, filming, and associated sound recording to ensure protection of resources, to prevent significant disruption of normal visitor uses, or when they involve props, models, professional crews and casts or set dressings.
 Permits are required for access to areas normally closed to the visiting public.

-To apply for a permit, please complete a Kenai Fjords National Park filming application form.
-Submit it to the Filming Permits Coordinator with no less than 30 days before the start date of the proposed activity to allow sufficient time for evaluation by the park staff.
+To apply for a permit, please complete a Grand Canyon National Park filming application form and submit it to the Filming Permits Coordinator allowing sufficient time for evaluation by the park staff before the start date of the proposed activity to be conducted in the park.